Featured Reviews Sample Library Reviews

 All sections have been recorded at the famous AIR Lyndhurst Hall, one of the world’s largest recording facilities.
 Built from a converted church, and featuring peculiar acoustics controlled by a huge moving ceiling panel, it has been – and still is – used to record many famous scores over the last decades, including Gladiator, Harry Potter, How to Train Your Dragon, and many more.

-Spitfire Audio’s goal in recording at Air studios – hiring the exact same players used in these blockbuster productions – is to give composers a sample library capable of rendering convincing orchestral works for use in movies, TV, and video games.
+Spitfire Audio’s goal in recording at Air Studios – hiring the same players used in these blockbuster productions – is to give composers a sample library capable of rendering convincing orchestral works for use in movies, TV, and video games.

 The moveable ceiling panel at AIR Lyndhurst Hall (Photo by Spitfire Audio)

 Spitfire Symphonic Strings features 60 players, including 16 first violins, 14 second violins, 12 violas, 10 celli, and 8 double basses.
-The library includes over 175 articulations comprising of 94 longs, 59 shorts, and 5 legato types.
-The installation of Spitfire Symphonic Strings requires 254 GB of disk space.
+The library includes over 175 articulations comprising 94 longs, 59 shorts, and 9 legato types.

-Finally, Spitfire Masse contains layered ensembles from the three libraries, covering strings, brass, and woodwinds sections, along with a tutti.
-Each ensemble features several distinct “themes”, which correspond to various playing techniques assembled together for a massive and cinematic sound.
+Finally, Spitfire Masse contains layered ensembles from the three libraries, covering strings, brass, and woodwind sections, along with a tutti.
+Each ensemble features several distinct “themes”, which correspond to various playing techniques assembled for a massive and cinematic sound.

 AIR Lyndhurst Hall (Photo by Spitfire Audio)